 Making the move from traditional training to virtual instructor-led training (VILT) makes sense for organizations, students and instructors.
-For training organizations, using VILT software is a cost-effective way to train students.
+For training organizations, the comparison of in person training vs. online training is particularly easy because switching to online training is an extremely cost-effective way to train students.

 In fact, online training is an accepted way to increase an organization’s revenue.
 Studies have found that roughly half of associations that use technology for learning purposes have been able to increase their revenue from educational offerings.
 For these organizations, a strong corporate learning strategy also creates a significant competitive advantage.
 Not only does enhanced learning and knowledge sharing translate into innovative ideas and solutions, but a well-trained workforce produces high-quality products and services.

 And virtual training is not only good for organizations.
 On average, students in online learning situations perform better than those receiving face-to-face instruction.

 Many students prefer online training because it offers convenience and flexibility.
 Students can attend instructor-led courses from home—or attend self-paced training anytime and from anywhere.
 With VILT, there is no inconvenience from travel, such as missing important family events, missing actual work, managing lost productivity from traveling to training locations, and dealing with the stress of being away from home.

 It is clear that VILT is beneficial for students and training organizations, but what about instructors and trainers?
 Are they ready for VILT software?

 VILT software enables instructors to work from anywhere